chipbaber/pdfparse/README.md

     You should see the following output.
     ![](assets/2025-04-29-08-21-52.png)

-- Recomment the test case.
+- Re-comment the test case.
     ![](assets/2025-04-29-08-18-44.png)